Buy or Sell AST SpaceMobile Inc. (ASTS) Stock Now | Don't Try to Be a Top Gun

 Sponsored

-ASTS currently public float of 41.87M and currently shorts hold a 27.53% ratio of that float.
-Today, the average trading volume of ASTS was 921.79K shares.
+The average price from analysts is $29.50, which is $17.21 above the current price.
+ASTS currently public float of 42.17M and currently shorts hold a 27.34% ratio of that float.
+Today, the average trading volume of ASTS was 1.10M shares.

 ASTS’s Market Performance